slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 3.
 Data Engineering

 ## Unpack FAERS Zip files using Synapse Pipelines (Persona: Data Engineer)
 As mentioned in Step 1, the FAERS data is embedded as separate files within each quarterly .zip file.
-The objective is to move all those files for each quarter for each year into a single folder for predictive modeling.
+The objective is to move all those files for each quarter for each year into a single folder.
 To make this task easier, you will use Synapse pipelines to create a pipeline through a low-code experience.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
 2. Go to `Integrate`, click `+`, and click `Import` to select the JSON template from the repository's `/02-DataEngineering/` folder